Hive-Hexagon/project_arduino/piscine_01/Project_Document.md

 	* After the introduction, students will form their groups, and register their group by 6pm.
 * Saturday - Everyone will be focused on making their projects.
 * Sunday:
-	* The project work will end t 3:42, and students will need to evaluate each other's projects after that.
+	* The project work will end at 3:42, and students will need to evaluate each other's projects after that.

 ## Budget
 Bulk of the budget will be devoted to initial equipment purchases.